A Guide to the Legal System and Legal Research in Paraguay

 The National Constitution is the fundamental law of the Republic of Paraguay.
 It was ratified by a National Constitutional Convention on June 20, 1992.
 It consists of the Preamble, in which its principles and fundamental purposes are summarized; a section containing its basic doctrine, comprised of articles 1 to 48; a section establishing fundamental legal standards, comprised of articles 49 to 291; and the Final and Temporary Dispositions, comprised of 20 articles that include final considerations such as the derogation of the constitution that was valid until that time.
 This constitution came to be at a particular moment in Paraguay’s history, three years after the establishment of democracy, following more than three decades of a military dictatorship, one of the most long-lived in Latin America.

 This constitution incorporates new normative standards.
 For example, it establishes that there are two official languages; Spanish and Guarani.
 For this reason, teaching in the mother tongues becomes compulsory in elementary and secondary public education.
 Guarani is a language inherited from the Guarani natives, the first inhabitants of these lands before the arrival of Spanish colonists.
 80% of Paraguay’s population speaks Guarani, and Paraguay is the only officially bilingual country in the Americas.
-In the 1967 Constitution, Spanish was the official language.
+In the 1967 Constitution, only Spanish was the official language.

 On the subject of religious and ideological freedom, these are guaranteed.
 The new constitution does not establish an official religion, in contrast to its predecessor, in which Roman Catholicism was officially consecrated, to the extent that the President of the Republic had the obligation of professing it.